jacksund/simmate/docs/apps/badelf.md

 1. Make sure you have Simmate installed and have reset your database.

-2. Register the warrenapp with simmate by adding `- warrenapp.apps.WarrenConfig` to `~/simmate/my_env-apps.yaml`
+2. Register the badelf app with simmate by adding `- simmate.apps.BadelfConfig` to `~/simmate/my_env-apps.yaml`

 3. Update your database to include custom tables from the warrenapp
 ``` shell